 Price: Free / Up to $13.99

 Toon Math is a hybrid between a math game and an endless runner game.
-The game mechanics are solidly endless runner.
-You dodge obstacles and run on a three lane path.
+The game is mostly an endless runner type game.
+You dodge obstacles and run on a three-lane path.
 Players eventually pick up a number and the game gives you a basic arithmetic problem.
 You solve it by jumping over obstacles in the lane with the proper answer.
-It’s a neat premise and it’s both kid and adult friendly.
+It’s a neat premise and it’s both kid and adult-friendly.

 Thank you for reading!
 Check these out too: